tonybillings/gfx/README.md

 ## Overview

-This is a relatively simple 2D/3D grahpics library originally written with a focus on
+This is a relatively simple 2D/3D graphics library originally written with a focus on
 rendering sensor data in realtime, without affecting the routine/process responsible for communicating with the sensor (which could be a high-frequency, time-sensitive process, etc).
 The underlying graphics framework is OpenGL.